Politico-media complex: Elections

-The United States Presidential campaign in 1996 between sitting-President Bill Clinton and Bob Dole was one of the first campaigns to utilize the Internet on a national level in the US.
+The United States Presidential campaign in 1996 between sitting-President Bill Clinton and Bob Dole was one of the first campaigns to utilize the internet on a national level in the US.

-With so many campaigns using the Internet, it raises a significant amount of money in a shorter period of time compared to any other method.
-The web sites are set up like advertising sites – there are links to click on to watch ads, information and background on the candidate, photos from the campaign trail, schedules, donation links, etc. E-mail gives a great low-cost way of connecting with the campaign trail and voters.
+With the internet, campaigns can raise a significant amounts of money in a shorter period of time compared to other methods.
+Email also offers a low-cost way of reaching voters.

-During the 2008 United States Presidential election between John McCain and Barack Obama, the Internet was extensively utilized by both candidates.
-Facebook, an Internet social network, was heavily used to give people the ability to support their views and share information with their friends.
+During the 2008 United States Presidential election between John McCain and Barack Obama, the internet was extensively utilized by both candidates.
+Facebook was heavily used to give people the ability to support their views and share information with their friends.
 Both sent out messages daily to promote themselves and the issues at hand, for leverage against the other candidate.

 Discussion forums and blogs

 Blogs are a type of website, usually maintained by an individual with regular entries of commentary, descriptions of events, or other material such as graphics or video.
 Blogging started to become popular in the early 2000s and was used mostly by highly educated, highly paid, males.
 Around 2004 blogging became more mainstream and was typically used for political interaction.

 The Internet creates a space in which people can voice their opinions and discuss political issues under the protection of anonymity.
 Some discussion forums are actually groups or organizations that set up a discussion for a specific purpose about one issue or person in politics.
 Some problems with discussion forums include the lack of personal contact, which allows people not to take responsibility for posts, such as personal attacks on others.
 Bias is another issue of online discussion forums because many websites attract like-minded individuals, making it less likely for alternative perspectives to be introduced.